dave-thompson/qmk-modules/lumberjack/README.md

 - **Command Line QMK:** If you don't already have QMK installed on your machine, then follow steps 2 & 3 from the [QMK Setup Guide](https://docs.qmk.fm/newbs_getting_started) to install it.
 Once QMK is installed, open a terminal window and type `qmk console` to open a QMK console in that window.

 - **QMK Toolbox:**  If you don't want to install QMK or you'd rather avoid using the command line, you can instead install and use [QMK Toolbox](https://qmk.fm/toolbox).
-This is the easier option if you're unsure about things.
+This is a little easier if you're unsure about things, but doesn't support [coloured output](#coloured-output).

 ### b. keymap.json